 Severe weather strikes Virginia Beach

-Chad Skinner walks back into his Virginia Beach, Va., home following significant damage to the home off of Indian River Road following a tornado warning on Friday, March 31, 2017.
-The Skinner family was home when winds ripped the side of their house off around 6:30p.m.
+A group of friends from Chesapeake, Va., work to help clear fallen trees on Elbow Road in Virginia Beach, Va., following a suspected tornado that hit the area on Friday, March 31, 2017.
 The National Weather Service will not be able to confirm whether a tornado - or tornadoes - hit Hampton Roads until Saturday.

 Add your comments below